How does a home loan offset sub-account work?

 Offset accounts can be a much more beneficial place to store your savings than a standard savings account.
 This is because you might only earn a marginal amount of interest in a savings account and as such, money tends to work much harder in an offset account.

 An offset works by only charging interest on the net balance in your home loan, being the loan balance minus the amount in the offset sub-account.
 To illustrate, you have $10,000 in your savings account, and you owe $400,000 in your mortgage, the interest on your home loan will be calculated on $390,000.

 In other words, the money you have in your offset is deducted from the balance of your home loan - assuming you have a 100% offset.

 Your monthly mortgage repayments with an offset will still be the same, but more of it will go towards paying off the principal of your home loan rather than the interest.
 An offset account helps you pay off your mortgage quicker with less interest, while having the ability to access the money you have in your account.

 While offset can be very effective as shown above, this only works if you keep the money in there.
 If you take the money out for any reason - whether that’s to pay for a renovation, an existing debt or a big life event - then that amount of money you’ve taken out will be re-added to the loan balance.

 For example, if you withdrew $20,000 from the $50,000 in your offset facility, then instead of paying interest on $350,000, you’d now be paying interest on $370,000.

 An offset can help you to pay off your home loan faster.
 This works whether you’re an investor or a home buyer.

 Since an offset is an everyday transactional account, it is very easy to withdraw money as you need it.
 You can ask your employer if they can put your salary into your account or redraw offset facility.

-The money works harder in an offset facility than a standard bank account and they’re generally more tax-effective than a bank account.
+The money works harder in an offset facility than a standard bank account.